What is product discovery and why is it important?

 By validating the product with real users, product discovery empowers teams to deliver a product that satisfies customers.
 Focusing on user needs leads to higher user retention and loyalty.

-By forcing design teams to do their due diligence and validate ideas, the product discovery phase can reduce rework and ensure that development efforts are allocated to the right features and solutions.
+By forcing design teams to do their due diligence and validate ideas, the product discovery process can reduce the cost of rework and ensure that development efforts are allocated to the right features and solutions.

 Data-informed decision-making